610th/rusty-duke/README.md

 The AI is decent, but feel free to contribute if you want more of a challenge.
 The heuristics are quite naive, so there should be some low-hanging fruits to pick.

-I started this project because I wanted to learn Rust and do some AI development.
-I also want to be able to play 'The Duke' online with friends.
+I mainly started this project because I wanted to learn Rust and ECS, while doing some AI and game development.

 ## Try it